liao961120/liao961120.github.io/content/post/snakemake.md

 located in `results/`.
 So ideally, you could delete `results/` at any time without worry.
 A single command `snakmake -c` should generate all the results from `resources/`.
-The genius of this structure is that it eliminates the need of worrying about where to place newly arrived data, as commonly encountered in real-world situations (e.g., an analysis might require data that you did not foresee).
+The genius of this structure is that it eliminates the need to worry about where to place newly arrived data, as commonly encountered in real-world situations (e.g., an analysis might require data that you did not foresee).